 As you age, your end-of-life planning needs will change, so revisit this conversation regularly.
 In the meantime, you need to have at least an initial discussion about what should happen if the unthinkable occurs.

 Pro Tip: Don’t procrastinate when it comes to life planning.
 Companies like Trust & Will make the process simple.
 You can create a customized estate plan in just 10 minutes.

 Keep the Conversation Going

 Talking about money can be difficult.
-But it’s vital to the lifelong health of your relationship to talk regularly about your finances.
-You can’t simply have the money talk once and be done with it, if for no other reason than that your lives together will continually shift and, along with them, so will your finances.
+But it’s vital to the lifelong health of your relationship to speak regularly about your finances.
+You can’t simply have the money talk once and be done with it if for no other reason than that your lives together will continually shift, taking your finances along with them.

-Consider reframing the money conversation entirely.
-Instead of thinking about money in terms of problems that need to be solved, think instead about planning all the wonderful things you have to look forward to, such as having kids, or the things you plan to do together, such as take a trip to Hawaii.
+To keep the temperature in the room down, reframe the money conversation entirely.
+Instead of thinking about money in terms of problems you need to solve, think instead about planning all the wonderful things you have to look forward to, such as having kids, or the things you plan to do together, such as take a trip to Hawaii.
 That way, money feels less like a scarce resource than a tool you use to create your ideal lives.

-And if any of these conversations become too difficult to have on your own, you can always head to a financial planner.
-A financial professional, which you can find through SmartAsset, can help you create a plan as well as act as an objective third party.
+And if any of these conversations become too difficult to have on your own, you can always head to a financial advisor.
+A financial planner, which you can find through SmartAsset, can help you create a plan and act as an objective third party.

 And fighting about money doesn’t mean you weren’t meant to be.
 Building a united financial front starts with one simple thing: a conversation.